tetsuo/tetsuo.github.io/articles/flixbox.md

 - React components use it with [prop-types-ts](https://github.com/gcanti/prop-types-ts/) for [validating received props](https://github.com/onur1/flixbox/blob/0.0.7/src/app/components/Layout.tsx#L77).
 - [Environment variables](https://github.com/onur1/flixbox/blob/0.0.7/src/server/index.ts#L72) are validated with it.

-Everybody writes type validation libraries, but there must be a reason why the ones written by Giulio Canti (previously [tcomb](https://github.com/gcanti/tcomb) as well) became so popular and widely adopted in the JS community.
+There are many type validation libraries out there, but there must be a reason why the ones written by Giulio Canti (previously [tcomb](https://github.com/gcanti/tcomb) as well) became so popular and widely adopted in the JS community.

 The reason is that other libraries are full of design mistakes which cause [type inference](https://en.wikipedia.org/wiki/Type_inference) to work poorly.
 You can't just _invent_ a technique for composing types, you can only _discover_ such things; and that discovery was made decades ago, io-ts is simply implementing that.

-## Optics and immutable state updates
+# Optics and immutable state updates

 [monocle-ts](https://www.github.com/gcanti/monocle-ts) is a partial porting of [Monocle](https://www.optics.dev/Monocle/) from Scala.
 It is used in the client application for reading and transforming the application state.